vercel/vercel/packages/edge/docs/README.md

 • `Const` **EMOJI_FLAG_UNICODE_STARTING_POSITION**: `127462`

-Unicode characters for emoji flags start at theh beow number and run up to 127469
+Unicode characters for emoji flags start at this number, and run up to 127469

 #### Defined in